La Muerte de Mikel: Plot

 The next day Martín, takes cares of Begoña's wounds inflected in the attack and as a friend and mentor to Mikel, he recommends him a therapist in Bilbao.
 After his first session, Mikel joins an old friend in a bar and gets drunk.
 Mikel wakes up the following morning, knowing that he has had sex with Fama, a female impersonator, whose show he has seen at the bar.
 Realizing what he has done, humiliated and confused, Mikel embarks on a suicidal drive down the wrong side of the motorway, but swerves aside in time to avoid a crash.

 Begoña moves out and a new chapter begins in Mikel's life.
 Uninvited, Fama comes to the town and gives Mikel a surprise visit in the pharmacy where he works.
-She offers him emotional support and recounting the story of her life, she encourages him to come to term with his sexuality.
+She offers him emotional support and recounting the story of her life, she encourages him to come to terms with his sexuality.
 Mikel has a meeting with Begoña and is forgiven by her.
 He tells her that never before he has seen the future with promise like now.
 However, when his homosexual relationship becomes public, his political comrades reject him.
-Mikel's proud mother is horrified with her son homosexual relationship.
+Mikel's proud mother is horrified with her son's homosexual relationship.
 Mikel is arrested and questioned about ETA activities.
 His friend, Martin, has confessed that years ago both helped a wounded ETA member to escape to France.
 Resisting with dignity the violent attempts of the police to get information out of him, Mikel comes out of prison enthusiastic about developing his relationship with Fama.
 The next morning his brother finds him dead in bed in his mother's home.
-His death is not explained, but cinematography points clearly to the mother, who has already stated that she will not accept the public humiliation of Mikel's homosexual relationship.
+His death is not explained, but the cinematography points clearly to the mother, who has already stated that she will not accept the public humiliation of Mikel's homosexual relationship.
 Mikel's political comrades who rejected him in life appropriate his death as a forum for political protest.